Qualitative Data Analysis

 Qualitative data analysis reveals patterns and themes from the large volume of data generated by qualitative research.
 It is useful for gaining detailed understanding of social phenomena and individual experiences, perceptions and behaviours.
 However, it is often seen as a mysterious and complex stage of the research process.
 There are also challenges in terms of how researchers conduct analysis and the steps that they need to follow.

 By the end of the course, participants will have knowledge of various methods and theories of qualitative data analysis and how it differs from quantitative analysis.
 They will be able to choose an appropriate data analysis technique for different forms of qualitative data.
-They will also be able to conduct their own thematic analysis, and organise data for analysis.
+They will also be able to conduct their own thematic analysis, code, and organise data for analysis.

 - Understand the principles of qualitative data analysis.